aetperf/aetperf.github.io/_posts/2020-04-11-Fitting-a-logistic-curve-to-time-series-in-Python.md

 ## The Logistic curve

 A logistic curve is a common S-shaped curve (sigmoid curve).
-It can be usefull for modelling many different phenomena, such as:
+It can be usefull for modelling many different phenomena, such as (from [wikipedia](https://en.wikipedia.org/wiki/Logistic_function)):
 - population growth
 - tumor growth
 - concentration of reactants and products in autocatalytic reactions